Online conferences

 The MA Code of Conduct as it relates to in-person events and hospitality also applies to online conferences.

 • It is appropriate to use a meal delivery service to provide hospitality to a HCP in their workplace during their workday.
-This should be done with the presence of a company staff member (whether physically or virtually) or in conjunction with a formal educational activity (such as a webinar, journal club, or grand rounds).
+This should be done in the presence of a company staff member (whether physically or virtually) or in conjunction with a formal educational activity (such as a webinar, journal club, or grand rounds).

 • It is not appropriate to provide hospitality to a HCP in the absence of a company staff member (whether physically or virtually), and without educational balance.